Industry Insights

 One example is that Sam Frost, known for her role in The Home and Away, has been candid about her struggles with mental health.
 The ups and downs, as she explains, are a part of the journey.
 Recognising the power of professional help, she shares, "I speak to a psychologist regularly.
 I can feel when I am on a downward spiral."
 Through her initiative, Believe by Sam Frost, she works to help young people navigate their mental health struggles.

 Becoming a mental health advocate is a rewarding journey, offering the chance to effect meaningful change and improve the lives of many.
 With the right education, skills, and dedication, anyone can become a champion for mental health.
-Consider embarking on this journey today by enrolling in an online mental health course and starting your advocacy journey.
+Consider embarking on this journey today by enrolling in an online Mental Health Course and starting your advocacy journey.